sunil-20/OOP/README.md

 * 1. Creating and instantiating classes
-* 2. inheritance
+* 2. Inheritance
-* 3. class and instance variables
+* 3. Class and instance variables
 * 4. Static methods and class methods